-3.41.
-During 2021/22, the Council operated through seven Directorates, Adult Social Care, Children & Families, Council Management, City Housing, City Operations, Place, Prosperity and Sustainability, and Strategy, Equalities and Partnerships.
+- 4.41.
+During 2021/22, the Council operated through seven Directorates, Adult Social Care, Children & Families, Council Management, City Housing, City Operations, Place, Prosperity and Sustainability, and Strategy, Equalities and Partnerships. - 4.42.

-3.42.
 The Council's management structure on 31 March 2022 was as per the diagram below:

-3.43.
+4.43.
 The following key changes occurred:

-- Deborah Cadman was appointed as Interim Chief Executive from 14 June 2021 and on 6 July 2022 her permanent appointment was announced. - Graeme Betts took up the role of Acting Chief Executive prior to Deborah Cadman's appointment with Louise Collett taking up the role of Acting Director of Adult Social Care during this time. - Sue Harrison, Director Children and Families joined the Council in October 2021.
-Prior to this, the post was filled on an interim basis. - Jonathan Tew, Assistant Chief Executive left the Council on 31 August 2021. - Rebecca Hellard was appointed Director of Council Management on a permanent basis from 1st November 2021. - Paul Kitson was appointed Strategic Director of Place, Prosperity and Sustainability in January 2022 - Richard Brookes was appointed Director Strategy, Equalities and Partnerships in November 2021
+- Deborah Cadman was appointed as Interim Chief Executive from 14 June 2021 and on 6 July 2022 her permanent appointment was announced which was subsequently approved by Full Council in July 2022. - Graeme Betts took up the role of Acting Chief Executive prior to Deborah Cadman's appointment with Louise Collett taking up the role of Acting Director of Adult Social Care during this time. - Sue Harrison, Director Children and Families joined the Council in October 2021.
+Prior to this, the post was filled on an interim basis. - Jonathan Tew, Assistant Chief Executive left the Council on 31 August 2021.

+- Rebecca Hellard was appointed Director of Council Management and Section 151 Officer on a permanent basis from 1st November 2021. - Paul Kitson was appointed Strategic Director of Place, Prosperity and Sustainability in January 2022. - Satinder Sahota was appointed as interim City Solicitor and Monitoring Officer in January 2022 and Janie Berry was appointed as permanent City Solicitor and monitoring Officer in September 2022. - Richard Brookes was appointed Director Strategy, Equalities and Partnerships in November 2021